sophiekoonin/choirbot/README.md

 # Choirbot

-A helpful little Slack bot for SHE Choir to take attendance and remind us about rehearsals.
+A helpful little Slack bot for Mixtape Choir & SHE Choir to take attendance and remind us about rehearsals.

 ## Installation